sockeqwe/AdapterDelegates/README.md

 ```

 ## Reducing boilerplate code
 As you have seen in the code snipped above this may require to write the same boiler plate code again and again to hook in `AdapterDelegatesManager` to `Adapter`.
 This can be reduced by extending either from `ListDelegationAdapter` if the data source the adapter displays is `java.util.List<?>` or `AbsDelegationAdapter` which is a more general one (not limited to `java.util.List`)

 #### ListDelegationAdapter
-In example the same `AnimalAdapter` from above could be simplified as follows by extending from `ListDelegationAdapter`:
+For example the same `AnimalAdapter` from above could be simplified as follows by extending from `ListDelegationAdapter`:

 ```java
 public class AnimalAdapter extends ListDelegationAdapter<List<Animal>> {